ubit-wp/ubit-wp.github.io/docs.md

 To install the theme on your WordPress website, follow these steps:

+1. Login to your WordPress admin dashboard.
-1. Go to `Appearance > Themes > Add New > Upload Theme`.
+2. Go to `Appearance > Themes > Add New > Upload Theme`.
-2. Upload `ubit.zip` file.
+3. Upload `ubit.zip` file.
-3. Once the theme is uploaded click `Activate` button.
+4. Once the theme is uploaded click `Activate` button.
 If you do not see the button, then go to `Appearance > Themes` and click `Activate` button on Ubit theme.

 Alternatively, you can extract `ubit.zip` file and upload the extracted folder to `/wp-content/themes/` folder on your server using FTP.
 Then go to `Appearance > Themes` and click `Activate` button on Ubit theme.